-Two weeks ago I had an on-site interview at Googleplex!
-The job interview with Google was an interesting experience and I want to tell you about it.
+Two weeks ago I had an on-site job interview at Googleplex.
+The interview with Google was an interesting experience and I want to tell you about it.

 The position I was interviewing for was a Google SRE.
 SRE stands for Site Reliability Engineering.
 Site reliability engineers (SREs) are both software engineers and systems administrators, responsible for Google's production services from end-to-end.

-There were eight separate interviews.
+I interviewed with eight separate people.
 The first three were phone interviews and the remaining five were on-site.
 The first interview was with the recruiter and was not very technical but the other seven were very technical.

-All interviews went pretty well but I just learned that I won't be getting hired.
-I personally think that I did really well.
-I answered all the questions but it seems they were not satisfied.
+Unfortunately, I just learned that I'm not getting hired.
 Google and the recruiter didn't give me precise reasons.
 He said that "the morning interviews were not that great" and "I should get more experience to work in their mission critical team."

 Here is how it all happened.